 Best-rated (and least expensive) watch winder

-Best single watch winder
+Most durable watch winder

-Best dual watch winder
+Best (less-expensive) dual watch winder

 Best quiet watch winder

-One quarter of all five-star reviewers call this watch “quiet,” including one collector who writes, “You can’t even tell it’s on, super-quiet and so far working flawlessly.”
+One-quarter of all five-star reviewers call this watch winder “quiet,” including one collector who writes, “You can’t even tell it’s on, super-quiet and so far working flawlessly.”
 Another agrees that it’s “so quiet you’ll sleep right through, and it looks like a real display on my dresser.”
-This isn’t even the first Wolf watch winder for most five-star reviewers.
+This isn’t the first Wolf watch winder for most five-star reviewers.
 One customer says he owns three and “definitely recommends” this winder because it’s “nice ’n’ quiet and keeps automatic watches wound.”
 He also notes that this winder has a 12-hour rest feature that “prevents you from overwinding your watch.”
 Many scoff at the price since there are cheaper options available, but one customer says, “If you have a really costly watch, this winder will save you money on maintenance in the long run, reducing wear on the mainspring and stem.”

-Best watch winder for multiple watches
+Best quad watch winder

 The Strategist is designed to surface the most useful, expert recommendations for things to buy across the vast e-commerce landscape.
 Some of our latest conquests include the best women’s jeans, rolling luggage, pillows for side sleepers, ultra-flattering pants, and bath towels.
 We update links when possible, but note that deals can expire and all prices are subject to change.